mmmangooo/Milestone-Project2/README.md

 All parts of the site is mobile friendly and responsive.

-__Business and client goals__
+__Societal and user goals__

-The business goals of this website is to:
+The societal improvement goals of this website is to:

-* Encourage people to go hiking with their children
+* Encourage people to go hiking with their children - bettering their health by physical exercise, bettering their parent-child bond through mutual experiences and bettering their commitment to preserving nature and making climate-friendly choices by strengthening their bond to nature

 The clients goal of this website is to: